 These are a separate series of some of the cards from the main series - 7 from Southampton, 2 from Winchester and 7 from Salisbury are known.
 However the numbering would indicate that perhaps there are other cards from this series yet to be discovered; 7 from Winchester would seem to be likely.
 All the cards were printed in Germany and all appear to be from 1903-1904.
 A distinctive font is used for the title of the cards.

 11000 Numbered Series

-Only one card with this numbering has been found to my knowledge, probably printed by Sanbride of McardIDdlesborough whom printed som of Stuart's cards.
+Only one card with this numbering has been found to my knowledge, probably printed by Sanbride of Middlesborough who printed some of Stuart's cards.
 Perhaps this was to be the start of a new series but for some reason it was not to be.No examples available

-A set of 6 scenes of Salisbury Cathedral.
-These appear to be early cards. (example)
+A set of 5 scenes of Salisbury Cathedral plus one of Stonehenge.
+These appear to be early cards.

 A series of 12 cards depicting scenes of Southampton and Bournemouth.
 Gelatine glazed and probably printed in Germany c.1909, Stuart's name appears on the address side.
 These cards feature an elaborately patterned border around the image.

 Stuart published a number of cards featuring the Southampton FC team from as early as 1901 to about 1925, these are mostly unnumbered..
 It looks like no cards were issued during the war years.